StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/Simple Linear Regression.md

 * e represents the error of the estimate, indicating the degree of variation in our estimation of the regression coefficient.

 Linear regression determines the best-fit line through the data by seeking the regression coefficient (B1) that minimizes the total error (e) of the model.

+# Simple Linear Regression in R

+To perform simple linear regression in R, you can use the `lm()` function, which stands for linear model.
+Let's say we want to investigate the relationship between the number of doctor visits (independent variable) and health outcomes (dependent variable) among minority populations

+Example R Code: model <- lm(health_outcomes ~ doctor_visits, data = data)

+# Interpreting the Results
+Example R Code: summary(model)